INSIS-s-Projects-ISEP/.github/profile/README.md

 4. Click "Send" to send the request.
 5. The reviews of the selected product will be displayed.

-**To get information about a specific review:**
+**To get information about all reviews:**

-1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/reviews/{id_review}".
+1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/reviews".
-2. Replace "{id_review}" with the ID of the review you want to query.
-3. Click "Send" to send the request.
+2. Click "Send" to send the request.
-4. The information of the selected review will be displayed.
+3. All review will be displayed.

-**To get the accepted or rejected reviews:**
+**To get information about of products reviews by status:**

-1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/reviews/status/{status}".
+1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/products/{sku}/reviews/{approvalStatus}".
+2. Replace "{sku}" with the sku of the product you want to query.
-2. Replace "{status}" with "ACCEPTED" or "REJECTED" to get the reviews with the desired status.
+3. Replace "{approvalStatus}" with one of the status (PENDING, ACCEPTED, REJECTED) to get the reviews with the desired status.
-3. Click "Send" to send the request.
+4. Click "Send" to send the request.
-4. The reviews with the selected status will be displayed.
+5. The information of the selected review will be displayed.

-**To get reviews of a specific user:**
+**To get information about reviews of a specific user:**

-1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/reviews/user/{user}".
+1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/reviews/{user}".
 2. Replace "{user}" with the name of the user you want to query.
 3. Click "Send" to send the request.
 4. The reviews of the selected user will be displayed.

-**To get information about a specific vote:**
+**To get the pending reviews:**

+1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/reviews/pending".
+2. Click "Send" to send the request.
+5. The reviews with pending status will be displayed.

+**To get the accepted or rejected reviews:**

-1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/votes/{id_vote}".
+1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/reviews/{reviewId}/acceptreject/{approvalStatus}".
-2. Replace "{id_vote}" with the ID of the vote you want to query.
+2. Replace "{id_review}" with the ID of the review you want to desired status.
+3. Replace "{approvalStatus}" with "ACCEPTED" or "REJECTED" to get the reviews with the desired status.
-3. Click "Send" to send the request.
+4. Click "Send" to send the request.
-4. The information of the selected vote will be displayed.
+5. The reviews with the selected status will be displayed.

 **To get information about all votes of a specific review:**

-1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/votes/review/{id_review}".
+1. Select the HTTP method "GET" and insert the URL "http://localhost:8080/reviews/{id_review}/votes".
 2. Replace "{id_review}" with the ID of the review you want to query.
 3. Click "Send" to send the request.
 4. The votes of the selected review will be displayed.